 The only real disadvantage of making voluntary super contributions is that you cannot access the amount contributed until you retire.
 This is because your super is locked away until you reach your retirement age.

-By making additional super contributions, you are reducing the amount of money you have immediate access to, which could otherwise be used to pay down debt or invest outside of superannuation…..or just living the good life sipping on Pina Coladas in Tahiti.
+By making extra super contributions, you are reducing the amount of money you have immediate access to, which could otherwise be used to pay down debt or invest outside of superannuation…..or just living the good life sipping on Pina Coladas in Tahiti.

 The disadvantage of concessional contributions is that contributions tax is deducted from your contribution amount when it enters your super fund.
 This is not the case with non-concessional contributions.
 Non-concessional contributions have no contributions tax.